Stephen Fry: 1994–2008: Film roles, voice work, and QI

 Towards the end of 2003, Fry starred alongside John Bird in the television adaptation of Absolute Power, previously a radio series on BBC Radio 4.
 Fry's first documentary was the Emmy Award-winning Stephen Fry: The Secret Life of the Manic Depressive in 2006.
 The same year, he appeared on the BBC's genealogy series Who Do You Think You Are?, tracing his maternal family tree to investigate his Jewish ancestry.
 In 2003, Fry made his directorial début with Bright Young Things, adapted by him from Evelyn Waugh's Vile Bodies.
 In 2001, he began hosting the BAFTA Film Awards, a role from which he stepped down in 2006.
 Later that same year, he wrote the English libretto and dialogue for Kenneth Branagh's film adaptation of The Magic Flute.
 Fry continued to make regular film appearances, notably in treatments of literary cult classics.
 He portrayed the clairvoyant Maurice Woodruff in The Life and Death of Peter Sellers and served as narrator in the 2005 film version of The Hitchhiker's Guide to the Galaxy.
 In 2005, he appeared in A Cock and Bull Story, based on Tristram Shandy.
-In the same year, in V for Vendetta, he played a closeted TV presenter who challenges a fascist state - the screenwriters, The Wachowskis, pointed out that it was Fry's "normalcy" in the face of the insanity of the censorship of BTV that made his character truly powerful and added a "wholly unexpected dimension to the film".
+In the same year, in V for Vendetta, he played a closeted TV presenter who challenges a fascist state.
+The screenwriters, The Wachowskis, pointed out that it was Fry's "normalcy" in the face of state censorship gave the character its power and added a "wholly unexpected dimension to the film".
 Fry performed several of Stanshall's numbers as part of the Bonzos' 2006 reunion concert at the London Astoria.

-In 2006, he played the role of gadget-master Smithers in Stormbreaker, and in 2007, he appeared as himself hosting a quiz in St Trinian's.
+In 2006, he played the role of gadget-master Smithers in Stormbreaker, and in 2007, he appeared as himself, hosting a quiz in St Trinian's.
 In 2007, Fry wrote, for director Peter Jackson, a script for a remake of The Dam Busters.
-That year he also appeared in Eichmann (2007).
+That year, he also appeared in Eichmann (2007).
 Fry narrated The Story of Light Entertainment, which was shown from July–September 2006.
 In 2007, he presented a documentary on the subject of HIV and AIDS, HIV and Me.
 In 2007, Fry wrote a Christmas pantomime, Cinderella, which ran at London's Old Vic Theatre.
 In 2007, he hosted Current Puns, an exploration of wordplay, and Radio 4: This Is Your Life, to celebrate the radio station's 40th anniversary.
-He also interviewed the Prime Minister Tony Blair as part of a series of podcasts released by 10 Downing Street.
+He also interviewed Prime Minister Tony Blair as part of a series of podcasts released by 10 Downing Street.
 He also narrated the first four Harry Potter games: Philosopher's Stone, Chamber of Secrets, Prisoner of Azkaban, and Goblet of Fire.